Selling old mobile phones for the best price

 - Be totally honest about the phone's condition and what's included

-- If mailing, ensure it's well padded and use a signed-for delivery service (add the P&P costs to your listing)
+- If sending your phone by post, ensure it's well-padded and use a signed-for delivery service (add the P&P costs to your listing)

-- For local sales, arrange to meet in a safe public place
+- For local sales, arrange to meet the buyer in a safe public place

-- Digital banking apps allow you to be paid without sharing bank details.
+- Digital banking apps allow you to get paid without sharing bank details.

 Next read: 29 things you can sell right now!